dontMashMe/Evolva-test-Marijan-Bebek/README.md

 #### Creating the test database
 If you wish to run the unit & integration tests, you need to create a new database **testdb** (use the same user/password as for the **postgres**).

-No need to run the init.sql script, the tests themself run it.
+No need to run the init.sql script, the tests themselves run it.

 ## Installation
 Assuming you've done the database setup from the previous chapter.